DataHerder/ionic-bootstrap-js/README.md

 ###States

-In your app.js file, you'll see the states, IonicBootstrap will rewrite the states but you can simply delete them all except the abstract.
+In your app.js file, you'll see that Ionic sets the states within the .config method.
+IonicBootstrap will rewrite the states so you can simply delete them all except the abstract.
 If you erase the abstract state, it will break.

 ```javascript
 .config(function($stateProvider, $urlRouterProvider) {